arpitpathak16/hand_cricket/README.md

 # 🏏 Hand Cricket Game - Flutter + Rive

+Remeber you golden childhood days when you played 'Hand Cricket'?
-A simple and interactive Hand Cricket game built using Flutter and Rive animations!
+This is a simple and interactive Hand Cricket game built using Flutter and Rive animations!
+A fast-paced Flutter + Rive game where you bat and bowl in a 6-ball hand cricket challenge, with real-time decision timers, dynamic overlays, and smooth animations!

 ### 🎮 Gameplay Overview